Abandoned & Little-Known Airfields:

 The airport was dedicated as Lakeland Municipal Airport in 1935.

-An "Air School" class (funded by the Works Progress Administration)
+A 1936 photo of an "Air School" class (funded by the Works Progress Administration)

 An aerial view looking south at Lakeland Municipal Airport,